One Year After The First Climate Strike, Here's What Greta Thunberg Has Accomplished

 Greta Thunberg, the 17-year-old Swedish climate activist is back to school after taking a year off to continue campaigning to stop global warming.
-On this day one year ago, Thunderg led the largest global climate strike in history, as more than 4 million people across 161 different countries went on strike to demand climate action.
-Students, trade unionists, workers, and labor organizers were among the many who joined the massive walkout, with a message to their governments that together they would not be stopped.
+One year ago, Thunderg led the largest global climate strike in history, as more than 4 million people across 161 different countries went on strike to demand climate action.
+Students, trade unionists, workers, and labour organizers were among the many who joined the massive walkout, with a message to their governments that together they would not be stopped.

 Thunberg’s activism started gaining international attention during the 2018 summer when she launched a weekly climate direct action called “Fridays for Future” or “School Strike for Climate.”
 Every Friday, Thunberg encouraged students everywhere to skip school and demand their governments take action to save our planet.
 And the striking has continued for the past year.